NTTDATA-EMEA/cinnamon/README.md

 ## Why Cinnamon?
 As a company, we have faced many challenges with tooling across many clients in various sectors.
 Cinnamon incorporates our [solutions](https://github.com/NTTDATA-UK/cinnamon/wiki/What-does-it-solve%3F) to these challenges, which means that you don’t have to invest time in solving them yourself.

-## Road map

-We are currently working towards:
-* enhancing support for Rest
-* adding standard web and rest cherry missions
-* custom Hamcrest matchers

-We have plans to support:
-* junit
-* jbehave

 ## Migrating from 0.1.3